Christopher-Loynes/CustomerClassification_DixonsCarphone/README.md

 ## Process:

 1) **Simulate additional data**
-   - Real data obtained from Audience View (Hitwise) - demographic breakdown by website visits
+   - Real data obtained from Audience View (Hitwise)
+      - Demographic breakdown of users who have searched for an iPhone 7 or Samsung Galaxy S8
    - Additional data simulated in the same ratios

 2) **Naive Bayes**